-prints warnings about dubious constructs, such as variable names that are mentioned only once and scalar variables that are used before being set, redefined subroutines, references to undefined filehandles or filehandles opened read-only that you are attempting to write on, values used as a number that don't look like numbers, using an array as though it were a scalar, if your subroutines recurse more than 100 deep, and innumerable other things.
+prints warnings about dubious constructs, such as variable names mentioned only once and scalar variables used before being set; redefined subroutines; references to undefined filehandles; filehandles opened read-only that you are attempting to write on; values used as a number that don't look like numbers; using an array as though it were a scalar; if your subroutines recurse more than 100 deep; and innumerable other things.

-This switch really just enables the internal \$^W variable.
+This switch really just enables the global \$^W variable; normally, the lexically scoped use warnings pragma is preferred.
 You can disable or promote into fatal errors specific warnings using WARN hooks, as described in perlvar and "warn" in perlfunc.
 See also perldiag and perltrap.
-A new, fine-grained warning facility is also available if you want to manipulate entire classes of warnings; see warnings or perllexwarn.
+A fine-grained warning facility is also available if you want to manipulate entire classes of warnings; see warnings or perllexwarn.